rexrainbow/phaser3-rex-notes/docs/docs/canvas.md

  - Drawing method
     - This canvas object draws stuff on canvas in WEBGL or CANVAS render mode.
-    - Graphics object draws stuff on webgl render pipeline n WEBGL render mode.
+    - Graphics object draws stuff on webgl render pipeline in WEBGL render mode.

 - Size
     - This canvas object has size (width, height) and origin.